mulesoft-labs/exchange-documentation-samples/custom-asset/README.md

 # Custom Asset

-This project demonstrates how to publish a simple Custom Asset that only contains a single POM file.
-The main use case that this asset type solves for the Maven experience is to be able to upload a parent POM file to Exchange that then you can then use inside any type of Maven projects, such as a Connector or a Mule Application.
+This project demonstrates how to publish a simple custom asset that contains only a single POM file.
+The main use case for this asset type in the Maven experience is uploading a parent POM file to Exchange.
+Then the file can be used in any type of Maven project, such as a connector or a Mule application.

-Notice that the pom.xml includes maven-jar-plugin to set the classifier of the artifact to `custom`
+Note that the pom.xml includes maven-jar-plugin to set the classifier of the artifact to `custom`.

-In order to publish this type of asset to Exchange, the pom file must contain the plugin `exchange-mule-maven-plugin`.
-Don't forget to include `<inherited>false</inherited>` in the plugin configuration and the property `<type>custom</type>`, otherwise it may not work properly.
+To publish this type of asset to Exchange, the POM file must contain the plugin `exchange-mule-maven-plugin`.
+To work correctly, the file must include `<inherited>false</inherited>` in the plugin configuration and the property `<type>custom</type>`.

-### How to publish to Exchange
+## Publish to Exchange

-1. Make sure you have executed the `grep` command explained in the root [README.md](../README.md) file of this repository
+1. Execute the `grep` command explained in the root [README.md](../README.md) file of this repository.
-2. Execute the following command in your console
+2. Execute:

 ```
 mvn clean deploy
 ```

-3. If everything is ok you’ll get:
+Successful execution produces output similar to this:

 ```
 [INFO]   ------------------------------------------------------------
 [INFO]   Publication status: completed